thomjur/home_page/projects/religionml_for_editing.md

 *Inner-religion* means that the selected document has a religious meaning and was stated from within religion.
 A typical example would be a Christian or Muslim writing/saying something about their belief.

 *Religion-transcendence* means that although the document does not come from an inner-religious sphere, the overall context is still referring to religion as a social system dealing with the immanence/transcendence distinction.
 A typical example are two non-religious persons talking about religion as a worldview and religious truth claims compared to, for instance, philosophical ones.
+This category also includes religious polemics and mockery.

 *Religion-immanence* means that the document still uses religious semantics but more in the sense of a general distinction marker.
 A good example is \"religion\" as an ethnic/political category.
+The boundaries between *Religion-transcendence* and *Religion-immanence* are particularly blurry when dealing with religiously motivated extremism or 'theocratic' governments.
+The attribution to either of these categories has to be decided on a case to case basis.

 *Metaphorical-use* means that the religious terminology in the document is no longer directly referring to \"religion\" but uses the \"religion\" domain in another context.
 A typical example are sentences such as \"Electronic music is my religion.\"